EnduRL: Enhancing Safety, Stability, and Efficiency of Mixed Traffic Under Real-World Perturbations Via Reinforcement Learning: Methodology

-where $v$ is the velocity, $s$ is the headway, $a$ is the maximum acceleration, $v_0$ is the desired velocity, $v_f$ is the velocity of the vehicle in front, $\delta$ is the acceleration exponent, and $s^*$ is the desired headway.
+where $a$ is the maximum acceleration, $v$ is the velocity, $v_0$ is the desired velocity, $\delta$ is the acceleration exponent, $s$ is the headway, $\nabla v$ is relative velocity to the leader vehicle, $s_0$ is the minimum gap, $T$ is the desired time headway, and $b$ is maximum deceleration.
+The parameter values are set according to Treiber and Kesting~\cite{treiber2013traffic} as $a=1$, $b=1.5$, $T=1$, $\delta = 4$, and $s_0 = 2$.